Evomatic/Evomatic/README.md

 <p align="center">I am a full-stack software engineer living in Tokyo Japan.
 I love to build projects from the ground up and collaborate with other developers to solve problems.</p>

-- 🌱  I’m currently on [Exercism](https://exercism.org/profiles/Evomatic) and [Udemy](https://www.udemy.com/user/evan-trujillo/)
+- 🌱  I’m currently learning on [Exercism](https://exercism.org/profiles/Evomatic) and [Udemy](https://www.udemy.com/user/evan-trujillo/)

-- 👨‍💻  I like to do project challenges on [frontendmentor](https://www.frontendmentor.io/home)
+- 👨‍💻  I like to do project challenges at [frontendmentor](https://www.frontendmentor.io/home)

 - 📫  How to reach me **evantrujillo30@gmail.com**